sjsrey/ors/ors.md

 At IRSR we have noticed an alarming increase in the number of blatant cases of double-submissions.
 As part of the submission process authors are required to check a box that indicates the manuscript is their original work and is not under consideration at any other journal.
 Most other journals have the same requirements so in the cases where this practice is caught, the offending authors have lied at least twice.

 Prominent cases of plagiarism, data cooking and fraud are replete in the social sciences.
 Frank Fischer, a political scientist at Rutgers, was accused by a graduate student and Alan Sokal [^sokal] of plagiarism.
-Similar to the case of Doris Kearns Goodwin, the accused claimed that it was a case of sloppiness on their part rather than outright plagiarism.[^gelman]
+Similar to the case of Doris Kearns Goodwin, the accused claimed that it was a simply  sloppiness on their part rather than outright plagiarism.[^gelman]

 [^gelman]: For a running commentary of plagiarism in the social sciences see the blog of Andrew Gelman at http://andrewgelman.com.